top of page

 Her quest leads her into the frigid depths of Scotland – and deep into danger – as she approaches a deadly reckoning with a family of killers who share a strange and grisly secret.

-Crime drama and supernatural strangeness collide in this graphic novel by writer Simon Lewis and artist Chris Geary.
+Crime drama and supernatural strangeness collide in this critically acclaimed full colour graphic novel drawn by legendary British artist Chris Geary.

 – writer/artist David Hine (Spawn, Spider-Man Noir, The Bulletproof Coffin)